Doors Open Ontario presenting sponsor

 Circling Hawk Honey & Mead

 Circling Hawk Honey & Mead is the only commercial meadery in Richmond Hill.
-Built and operated as an equestrian farm until 2010, the site became mostly agricultural as a secondary use.
-Today, they grow tender fruits and keep honeybees to make cheesecake and honey wines.
-Tour the bee yard, fruit orchards, horse stable and winery while enjoying entertainment.
+Built and operated as an equestrian farm until 2010, the site was converted to mostly agriculture as a secondary use.
+Learn about sustainable farming practices on a tour of the bee yard, fruit orchards, horse stable and extraction facilities while enjoying tastings and live entertainment.

 • Guided tours available